Back to blog

 Understand how Zendesk determines which triggers run first, how execution order causes conflicts, and what you can do about it.

-If you have more than a handful of Zendesk triggers, you’ve probably encountered this: a trigger that should work, but doesn’t — because another trigger ran first and changed the conditions.
+If you have more than a handful of Zendesk triggers, you’ve probably hit this: a trigger that should work doesn’t, because another trigger ran first and changed the conditions.

 How Zendesk evaluates triggers